puzpuzpuz/questdb.io/docs/reference/api/ilp/authenticate.md

   TCP using JSON web keys.
 ---

-ILP Authentication works by using an
-[elliptic curve P-256](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography)
-JSON Web Token (JWT) to sign a server challenge.
+InfluxDB Line Protocol Authentication works by using an [elliptic curve P-256](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) JSON Web Token (JWT) to sign a server challenge.
 This page shows how to authenticate clients with QuestDB when using